szwork2013/many-slides/scripts/less/README.md

 Customized part:
     // Load styles asynchronously (default: false)
     //
-    // This is set to `false` by default, so that the body
+    // This is set to 'false' by default, so that the body
     // doesn't start loading before the stylesheets are parsed.
-    // Setting this to `true` can result in flickering.
+    // Setting this to 'true' can result in flickering.
     //
     less.async = true;
     less.fileAsync = true;